What is Australia China Agricultural Cooperation Agreement?

 To be eligible the applicant must:

-- be registered for the purposes of GST
+- are registered for the purposes of GST, or be willing to become registered

 - have an account with an Australian financial institution.